 Most abdominal aortic aneurysms (AAAs) are diagnosed using an ultrasound scan or with a CT scan, though they can also be diagnosed during a physical exam.
 The scans are simple, non-invasive exams conducted on an outpatient basis.
-These exams measure the diameter of AAAs — a key element in determining the best treatment.
-Many times, AAAs are discovered during imaging tests, such as X-rays or MRIs, that are being performed for other reasons.
+These exams measure the diameter of abdominal aortic aneurysms — a key element in determining the best treatment.
+Many times, abdominal aortic aneurysms are discovered during imaging tests, such as X-rays or MRIs, that are being performed for other reasons.

-The UC Davis Health System’s Vascular Laboratory uses ultrasound diagnostic imaging and other non-invasive testing methods to provide objective and reliable assessments for many types of vascular problems, including AAAs.
+The UC Davis Health’s Vascular Laboratory uses ultrasound diagnostic imaging and other non-invasive testing methods to provide objective and reliable assessments for many types of vascular problems, including abdominal aortic aneurysms.
 Click here to learn more.

 The risk of rupture is increased if an abdominal aneurysm is greater than five centimeters in diameter, about the size of a lemon, or if the aneurysm is rapidly increasing in diameter (greater than one centimeter per year).
 Slowly growing aneurysms should be closely monitored.
 Cessation of smoking and medication to control blood pressure may help to slow the rate of enlargement of an intact aneurysm.
 Elective surgical repair of the aorta is the only definitive cure.
 However, risk of rupture must be weighed against the risks associated with surgery and to the patient’s pre-existing conditions.
 Surgical procedures for the repair of abdominal aortic aneurysms have a high success rate, with more than 95 percent of patients making a full recovery.

 Open surgical repair